Difference Between Random forest vs Gradient boosting

 Comparison Table of Random Forest vs Gradient Boosting

-S.N. | Random forest | Gradient boosting |
+Sr.no | Random forest | Gradient boosting |

-1. | It can build each tree independently. | Whereas, it builds one tree at a time. |
+1. | It can build each tree independently. | Whereas it builds one tree at a time. |

-2. | The bagging method has been to build the random forest and it is used to construct good prediction/guess results. | Whereas, it is a very powerful technique that is used to build a guess model. |
+2. | The bagging method has been used to build the random forest and to construct good prediction/guess results. | Whereas it is a powerful technique used to build a guess model. |

-3. | The random forest has many decision trees so by using the bootstrapping method individual trees will try to create an uncorrelated forest of trees. | Using gradient boosting helps to create a human movement tracker model. |
+3. | The random forest has many decision trees, so using the bootstrapping method, individual trees will try to create an uncorrelated forest of trees. | Using gradient boosting helps to create a human movement tracker model. |

-4. | The prediction model it gives is more accurate than any other individual tree. | On the other hand, it creates higher accurate results as compared to a single strong learning method. |
+4. | The prediction model it gives is more accurate than any other individual tree. | On the other hand, it creates higher accurate results than a single robust learning method. |

-5. | The results are combined at the end of the process. | Whereas, it combines results along the way. |
+5. | At the end of the process, we combine the results. | Whereas it combines results along the way. |

-6. | It gives less performance as compared to gradient boosting. | Where it gives better performance, but when we have a lot of noise then the performance of it is not good. |
+6. | It gives less performance as compared to gradient boosting. | Where it gives better performance, but when we have a lot of noise, then the performance of it is not good. |

-7. | Multi-class object detection and bioinformatics also gives better performance. | On the other hand, it gives a good performance when we have unbalanced data such as in real-time risk assessment. |
+7. | Multi-class object detection and bioinformatics also give better performance. | On the other hand, it performs well when we have unbalanced data, such as in real-time risk assessment. |

 8. | It uses decision trees for prediction/guess purposes. | But, it uses regression trees for prediction/guess purposes. |

-9. | It is easy to use. | As they involve many numbers of steps it is quite hard to use. |
+9. | It is easy to use. | As they involve many steps, it is pretty hard to use. |

-10. | A sample of training data has been over fitted and then over fit has been reduced by using simple averaging of the predictors. | Whereas it repeatedly trains trees or the remaining of the previous predictor. |
+10. | We reduced overfitting in a sample of training data by simply averaging the predictors. | Whereas it repeatedly trains trees or the remaining of the previous predictor. |

 Conclusion